Political calculations are at core of when, not if, Trump runs in ’24, sources say

 Behind the scenes, Trump’s advisers and others close to him have been debating with the former president about how and when to launch his third bid.
 One of the central concerns, according to interviews with those Republicans over the past few months, has been weighing whether to jump in immediately or wait until next year.

-Announcing now could box out some big-name competitors like Florida Gov. Ron DeSantis and pressure mega-donors to support Trump after they cooled on him in the wake of his 2020 loss.
+Announcing now could box out some big-name competitors like Florida Gov. Ron DeSantis and pressure megadonors to support Trump after they cooled on him in the wake of his 2020 loss.
 But the impact of launching this month could easily fizzle as Americans clock out at the end of November for Thanksgiving and head into the December holiday season, according to one Republican in touch with Trump.

-Trump is also expected to wait until after the dust settles from the 2022 midterm elections on Nov.
-8 before jumping in, so he can either claim credit for big victories among House and Senate Republican candidates, or avoid blame for a disappointing showing next Tuesday, the Republican said.
+Trump is also expected to wait until after the dust settles from the 2022 midterm elections, on Nov.
+8, before jumping in, so he can either claim credit for big victories among House and Senate Republican candidates or avoid blame for a disappointing showing next Tuesday, the Republican said.

 And that dust from 2022 may not settle until after the new year, with the possibility of close races moving into recounts, candidates refusing to accept election results and a good chance that Georgia’s tight Senate race goes into a run-off battle.

-“He’d like to have done it already, I give him credit for” not announcing yet, said longtime adviser on Thursday, in an appearance at the Christian Science Monitor Breakfast event.
+“He’d like to have done it already, I give him credit for” not announcing yet, said longtime adviser Kellyanne Conway on Thursday, in an appearance at the Christian Science Monitor Breakfast event.

-Conway said that some of Trump’s advisers, particularly those she said were looking to get on his campaign payroll early and cash in on a third run, had been pushing him to jump in the race this past summer, but she said she counseled him to wait until after the midterms and take a victory lap before on expected Republican wins.
+Conway said that some of Trump’s advisers, particularly those she said were looking to get on his campaign payroll early and cash in on a third run, had been pushing him to jump into the race this past summer, but she said she counseled him to wait until after the midterms and take a victory lap on expected Republican wins.

 Conway, who was Trump’s last campaign manager in 2016 when he won the White House, said that Trump in effect has been campaigning nonstop since he first descended the golden escalator at Trump Tower in June 2015, noting his steady pace of rallies around the country for more than seven years now.